apache/usergrid/sdks/html5-javascript/README.md

 You can find more information on custom queries here:

 <http://usergrid.incubator.apache.org/docs/query-language/>
+##Counters
+Counters can be used by an application to create custom statistics, such as how many times an a file has been downloaded or how many instances of an application are in use.

+###Create the counter instance

+**Note:** The count is not altered upon instantiation

+	var counter = new Usergrid.Counter({
+			client: client,
+			data: {
+				category: 'usage',
+				//a timestamp of '0' defaults to the current time
+				timestamp: 0,
+				counters: {
+					running_instances: 0,
+					total_instances: 0
+				}
+			}
+		}, function(err, data) {
+			if (err) {
+			   // Error - there was a problem creating the counter } else {
+				// Success - the counter was created properly
+			}
+		});

+###Updating counters

+When an application starts, we want to increment the 'running_instances' and 'total_instances' counters.

+	// add 1 running instance
+	counter.increment({
+			name: 'running_instances',
+			value: 1
+		}, function(err, data) {
+			// ...
+		});

+	// add 1 total instance
+	counter.increment({
+			name: 'total_instances',
+			value: 1
+		}, function(err, data) {
+			// ...
+		});

+When the application exits, we want to decrement 'running_instances'

+	// subtract 1 total instance
+	counter.decrement({
+			name: 'total_instances',
+			value: 1
+		}, function(err, data) {
+			// ...
+		});

+Once you have completed your testing, you can reset these values to 0.

+	counter.reset({
+			name: 'total_instances'
+		}, function(err, data) {
+			// ...
+		});

 ##Assets
 Assets are used to model binary resources.
 This can be used by your application to store images and other file types.